War Memorial Stadium (Buffalo, New York): Alterations

-A quarter mile cinder oval race track was added to the interior perimeter of the venue in 1940 for auto racing.
+A quarter-mile cinder oval race track was added to the interior perimeter of the venue in 1940 for auto racing.
 Both midget car racing and stock car racing were popular at the venue, attracting NASCAR events in 1956 and 1958.
-Due to the small size of the track, drivers were forced to leave the venue to make pit stops at nearby Masten Armory.
-Fans were also forbidden from sitting in the first five rows of the venue for safety reasons.
+Because of the small size of the track, drivers were forced to leave the venue to make pit stops at nearby Masten Armory.
+Racing fans were also forbidden from sitting in the first five rows of the venue for safety reasons.

-Buffalo was awarded an expansion franchise by the Continental League of Major League Baseball in January 1960, and made plans to play at the venue beginning with the 1961 season.
+Buffalo was awarded an expansion franchise by the Continental League of Major League Baseball in January 1960 and made plans to play at the venue beginning with the 1961 season.
 However, the league folded before the season began.
 The Buffalo Bisons remained in the International League and began play at the newly renamed War Memorial Stadium in 1961, as their previous home of Offermann Stadium had already been slated for demolition.

-The venue's race track was removed in 1960 so that the stadium could accommodate both baseball and football for the Buffalo Bisons and Buffalo Bills.
+The venue's race track was removed in 1960 so that the stadium could accommodate both baseball and football for the Buffalo Bisons and the Buffalo Bills.
 The stadium's baseball diamond had an unorthodox southeast alignment (home plate to center field).
 The east-west alignment of the football field was also unorthodox, running along the third base line.

 The stadium was expanded to hold 46,306 fans in 1965.